Triggering partitions

 For our scheduled pipeline, we’ll use the assets associated with the DailyPartitionsDefinition partition.
 As a reminder, this partition definition requires a specific date (e.g., "2018-01-22") for the asset to execute.

 Because we're using Dagster’s built-in DailyPartitionsDefinition class to generate a fixed pattern of daily partitions, Dagster can automatically create a corresponding schedule for us.
-All we need to do is provide the job we want to run and define the cadence at which it should run — for example, daily at a specific time.
-Dagster will then handle generating the appropriate partition key for each run.
+All we need to do is provide the job we want to run and define the cadence at which it should run.
+Dagster will handle generating the appropriate partition key for each execution:

 import dagster as dg